cost6/challenge.swisscyberstorm.com/1-challenges.md

 <h2>Why you should participate</h2>
 This is your chance to get involved in cyber security without having to compete with security professionals - they are excluded from this competition.
-Nobody is born as security expert but you can start becoming one.
+Nobody is born as security expert but you can start to become one.
 It is very exciting and interesting!
 Give it a try!
 <ul class="fa-ul">
   <li><i class="fa-li fa fa-check-square"></i>There's a lot of fame (and some prizes) in it for you</li>
   <li><i class="fa-li fa fa-check-square"></i>It is an asset in any curriculum vitae</li>